VeniMitev/VeniMitev.github.io/README.md

 ## Description of Project

+My web dev portfolio project.
+It will always be a work in progress.
+Currently it has an "About Me" section on the home page, and a "Coding Projects" page.

 ### Deployment:
 **[www.venimitev.dev](https://www.venimitev.dev/)**

 ## Roadmap of future improvements:

+- Upgrade the entire website to be built on React, Express, MongoDB, and other new technologies.
+- Design changes.
+- Constantly adding new projects.

 ## License: MIT
 Copyright (c) 2022 Venelin Mitev